carlacotas/python-google-data-analytics-capstone-case-study-trackA-cyclistic/README.md

 print("Duplicate Observations:", duplicate)
 ```

 There are 211 duplicates.
 A closer look at the duplicates allowed to identify that the duplicates correspond to data duplicated in month 05 and 06, and recordings started on 2024-05-31 and finishing on 2024-06-01.
 Moreover, the data collected changed time format from HH:MM:SS, until month 05, to HH:MM:SS.SSS, after month 06.
-Then I first proceeded to standardize the date format to match HH:MM:SS considering the purpose of the analysis.
+Then I first proceeded to make consistency the date format to match HH:MM:SS considering the purpose of the analysis.